 Under this program, an eligible employee can designate all or a portion of their elective deferrals as after-tax Roth contributions.
-Elective deferrals designated as Roth contributions must be maintained in a separate Roth account.
-However, unlike other elective deferrals, designated Roth contributions aren't excluded from employees' gross income, but qualified distributions from a Roth account are excluded from employees' gross income.
+These contributions, which are made in lieu of elective deferrals, are designated Roth contributions.
+Unlike other elective deferrals, designated Roth contributions aren't excluded from an employee's gross income.